Staffordshire County Museum Service

 Associated with the Staffordshire History Centre project will be an extensive programme of temporary and touring exhibitions and outreach activities across Staffordshire, using our collections and expertise from the Museum Service, Archive Service and William Salt Library.

 To help us through this transitional period the Museum Service has just been awarded £104,000 of Museum Resilience funding by Arts Council England.
 A new programme of outreach work across Staffordshire will continue to make use of our wonderful museum collections, and to maintain the profile of the Museum Service over the next 3 years.
 This will include:

 - Developing two new touring exhibitions (featuring our puppet and childhood collections).

 - New reminiscence boxes and materials for our work with older people in care.

 - An ambitious project to digitise our nationally important carriage collection.

 All this work will involve working in partnership with other museums, community groups and volunteers.

 In addition, we run various projects throughout Staffordshire and the West Midlands.
 For more information about our projects, or for advice and information, please contact us.

-The past track website has over 24,000 resources about the history and heritage of Staffordshire, including photographs, paintings, film clips, audio clips, documents and more.
+The past track website has over 30,000 resources about the history and heritage of Staffordshire, including photographs, paintings, film clips, audio clips, documents and more.
 The site was redesigned with new features in 2015.

-Find out more about past track, or view the archives and heritage Facebook page.
+Find out more about past track, or vist the Archives & Heritage Facebook page.